yubelgg/zettelkasten/zettelkasten/data-comms-CSCI348/midterm-1-review.md

 **So, the dominant factor is the propagation delay.**

 - Distance: enormous distance to the moon.
-- Single bit: trasmitting 1 bit is very fast.
+- Single bit: transmitting 1 bit is very fast.
 - Speed Limit: propagation speed is limited by the speed of light, which is 3 x 10^8 m/s, and constant.

 ### Question 3